Wessel Nijman: Early career

-He played in PDC Development Tour events, and won his first title in 2018, defeating Bradley Brooks in the final.
 Nijman was able to qualify for the 2019 Czech Darts Open in Prague as an Associate Member qualifier, but was beaten 6–0 by Corey Cadby in the first round.
 He also qualified for the 2019 Gibraltar Darts Trophy, where he won 6–5 against Darren Webster before losing to Mensur Suljović.
-Nijman also won a Development Tour event in 2020.
+Nijman also won the fourth Development Tour event in 2020.